torchnyu/blog/_drafts/2020-12-24-courant-cas-and-cs.md

 courses specific to Tandon, so they take cross-listed CAS/Tandon math courses.

-You may ask, why is it that Tandon has a separate program from CAS?
+You may ask, why is it that Tandon has a separate CS program from CAS?
 It's a good question.
 A lot of schools don't actually have separate CS degrees for engineering versus Arts & Sciences.
 They have one degree with then additional engineering or Arts & Sciences requirements